marcusanthonylorenzo/boxing-simulator/README.md

 Blog: https://achefthatcodes.com/

-### A comprehensive personal project in React, MERN stack.
-(The focus of this project has shifted considerably.)
+### A comprehensive, simulation based project in React.
-#### Notes: The randomization in a sequence of events (the punches thrown) has yielded a strong demand for data management.
+#### Notes: The randomization of a sequence of events has yielded a strong demand for data management.
 Rather than focusing on a game, I want to focus on the collecting and outputing the data, and creating a historical directory of fight metrics locally and on the cloud.

-#### Gif of prototype below.
-UI is *not* finalised, this is just to help me visualize the seperation of components with a variety of colors.
+### Gif of prototype below.
+UI is *not* finalised.

 ![ezgif com-gif-maker (4)](https://user-images.githubusercontent.com/100096239/182052991-a6f1cf5c-8690-4357-b022-2bcda9c467b6.gif)